oracle-livelabs/adb/micronaut-oci-atp/create/create.md

           enabled: true
     </copy>

-Replace the contents of the file `src/main/resources/application-test.yml` with the following entry for flyway which will contain your test configuration and set Flyway to clean the schema when the application starts, to ensure tests run with fresh data:
+Create `src/main/resources/application-test.yml` with the following entry for flyway which will contain your test configuration and set Flyway to clean the schema when the application starts, to ensure tests run with fresh data:

     <copy>
     flyway: